PolicyEngine/policyengine-app/src/posts/articles/vance-ctc.md

 ## Household Impacts

-Vance’s proposal would provide up to $5,000 per child, though specific amounts vary with marital status, income, number of children, and the policy’s refundability.
+Vance’s proposal would provide up to $5,000 per child, though specific amounts vary with marital status, income, number of children, and the policy’s refundability.[^repo]

+[^repo]: We generated these custom charts with the `policyengine-us` Python package in [this notebook](https://github.com/PolicyEngine/analysis-notebooks/blob/main/us/irs/income/credits/ctc/vance_ctc.ipynb).
+Other charts we generated with the PolicyEngine web app.

 ![](https://cdn-images-1.medium.com/max/3200/0*LozrS5KgfAaq8bVS)